HDeDeDe/LogMuteLethal/README.md

 Thank you to iDeathHD for pointing me in [the right direction](https://github.com/risk-of-thunder/RoR2BepInExPack/blob/dlc2/RoR2BepInExPack/UnityEngineHooks/FrankenMonoPrintStackOverflowException.cs) on how to do byte patching.

 Thank you to 脱税(Windows10ce) for pointing out that "Null Reference Exception" is mono's way of saying "Access Violation".

+Thank you to Risk of Rain 2 for getting me into unity modding.